We hear hackathon organizers complain time and time again that they just can’t seem to attract enough developers to their hackathon.

-After weeks of planning, promoting and hosting your event, seeing an unimpressive number of signups can be disheartening, so today we’re going to explore why your hackathon isn’t attracting the developers that you very much need!
+After weeks of planning, promoting, and hosting your event, seeing an unimpressive number of signups can be disheartening, so today we’re going to explore why your hackathon isn’t attracting the developers that you very much need!

-We’ve rounded up 8 mistakes you might be making that are actually deterring talented developers from attending your hackathon.
+We’ve rounded up 8 mistakes you might be making that are deterring talented developers from attending your hackathon.

-Organisers: don’t charge participants a joining fee!
+Organizers: don’t charge participants a joining fee!

 If your hackathon is an in-person event and lasts a weekend, you’ll run up some costs for venue hire, food, and even lodging if you choose to offer it.

-Some hackathon organisers even choose to throw their event in a swanky hotel, with delicious food and bottomless beverages.
 If that sounds like you, we suggest bringing on a sponsor to help with the overhead costs, because shifting the bill onto your participants isn’t going to put your hackathon on the developers’ must-attend list.

 One of the main reasons why developers join hackathons is to work on projects they normally wouldn’t work with people they wouldn’t normally work with.